Max Homa Betting Profile: The Sentry - PGA TOUR

 - Homa's average finish has been 14th, and his average score -14, over his last three appearances at The Sentry.

-- In Homa's most recent appearance at The Sentry, in 2023, he finished third after posting a score of -23.
+- Homa last played at The Sentry in 2023, finishing third with a score of -23.

 Homa's Recent Performances